Story time

 To set it up, just follow the instructions

-On the android device you want to access, abilitate developer options and usb debugging.
+On the Android device you want to access, enable developer options and USB debugging.

 Then, from your computer run